chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/reference/js/client.md

 ### reset

-- `reset(): Promise<boolean>`
+- `reset(): Promise<void>`

-Resets the state of the object by making an API call to the reset endpoint.
+Resets the entire database, deleting all collections and data.

 #### Returns

-`Promise<boolean>`
+`Promise<void>`

-A promise that resolves when the reset operation is complete.
+A promise that resolves when the reset is complete.

 **Throws**

 - If the client is unable to connect to the server.
-- If the server experienced an error while the state.
+- If the server experienced an error while resetting.

 **Example**